Citronics/buildroot-fp2/buildroot-external/board/lemon_rauc/README.md

   ↓
 Reads boot configuration (U-Boot env location and boot slot offsets) from extlinux.conf ↓
-If BOOT_ORDER starts with "B": scan for partition labeled "boot-b" If BOOT_ORDER starts with "A": scan for partition labeled "boot-a" ↓
+If BOOT_ORDER starts with "B": select boot partition at offset rauc_boot_offset_b If BOOT_ORDER starts with "A": select boot partition at offset rauc_boot_offset_a ↓
 Mounts the selected boot partition (e.g., /dev/mmcblk0p20p2 for boot-b) ↓